We are very proud of our alumni and the varied paths they have taken. A few of our former students are highlighted here.

 A new LinkedIn network has been established to help Pacific's Political Science alumni stay in touch with each other.
 Click here to join!

-Jennifer Fredette (2004) earned a Ph.D. in political science at the University of Washington, and she is now a professor in the Political Science department at the University at Albany (SUNY).
+Jennifer Fredette (2004) earned a Ph.D. in political science at the University of Washington, and she is now a professor in the Political Science department at Ohio University, where she teaches courses in constitutional law, comparative law, and sociolegal studies.
+Recent publications include "Constructing Muslims in France" (Temple University Press, 2014).

 Karen Hanretty (1999) is a political and communications strategist who specializes in strategic communi-cations, issue advocacy and political campaigns.